 - Click the ad rule ID to view the ad rules page and update settings.

-- A simulation of the ad for each position in the ad rule (labeled as "Standard pod request," "VAST video ad," "Pre-roll ad break," and so forth).
+- A simulation of the ad for each position in the ad rule (for example, "Standard pod request," "VAST video ad," "Pre-roll ad break").
 It can be one ad, a series of ads, or a pod of multiple ads.

-- Click More info to see line item debugging information, with links to additional details as needed.
+- Click More info to see line item debugging information with links to additional details.

-- Click Simulate request to help determine why a different ad delivered than the one you expected.
+- Click Simulate request to help determine why an unexpected ad delivered.

 You can share the details with users who have access to your network.
 This helps you collaborate with others to help determine a plan for troubleshooting your line items.